 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 If you’re in the market for a business credit card, you should check out the Chase Ink Business Preferred credit card and its 80,000 point sign-up bonus.
 80,000 Ultimate Rewards points is worth at least $1,000 in travel!
 You must spend $5,000 in 3 months on the Chase Ink Business Preferred card to receive the 80,000 Ultimate Rewards point sign-up bonus.
 You will also receive other benefits like 3x points per $1 on select categories, no foreign transaction fees, car rental coverage, and more.

-Apply Now: Chase Ink Business Preferred
+Learn more: Chase Ink Business Preferred

 Many will argue that Chase currently holds the crown in the personal credit card arena because of the Chase Sapphire and Freedom credit card families that earn Chase Ultimate Rewards, although their various co-branded travel rewards cards aren’t too shabby either.
 Chase’s Ink business credit card offerings are very competitive as well and Chase has directly challenged the Business Gold Card from American Express and other Amex business cards with its Ink Business Preferred which it launched late last year.

 Here are the Chase Ink Business Preferred’s Details

 Sign-Up Bonus: Chase Ink Preferred

 The sign-up bonus for the Chase Ink Preferred will be 80,000 Ultimate Rewards points after spending $5,000, that can be worth $1,000 when redeemed for travel rewards through Chase’s website.
 This bonus is the highest public Chase credit card bonus for their Ultimate Rewards branded products.

 The annual fee for the new Ink Preferred will be $95 annually.